dataiku-research/drift_detectors_benchmark/README.md

 ### Read the Results

 The results are saved as several numpy files (as in failing_loudly), which can be loaded via `build_result_df` as shown below.
 The output `results` is a pandas dataframe containing one line per shift and as many columns as the different shift detectors in the experiment.

 Each value in the dataframe is the *efficiency score* computed for each detector and shift: a number between 0 and the number of sizes tested in `samples`.
-The highest the efficiency score, the fewest the samples needed to detect the drift.
-The output  `all_rf_experiments` and `no_experiment` are lists of `drift_detect_utils.shift_experiment.ShiftExperiment` objects, containing all information regarding the individual experiments, for instance the p-values in `ShiftExperiment.p_vals` of size [`n_sizes`, `n_detectors`, `n_runs`], or the mean accuracy drops in `ShiftExperiment.accuracy_drop`.
+The higher the efficiency score, the fewer the samples needed to detect the drift.

+The output  `all_rf_experiments` and `no_experiment` are lists of `drift_detect_utils.shift_experiment.ShiftExperiment`
+objects, containing all information regarding the individual experiments, i.e. the p-values in `ShiftExperiment.p_vals` of size [`n_sizes`, `n_detectors`, `n_runs`], or the mean accuracy drops in `ShiftExperiment.accuracy_drop`.
 The efficiency score can be retrieved through `ShiftExperiment.get_score_for_ranking`.

 ```python